seng438-winter-2022/seng438-a4-DG-20/Assignment4-ReportTemplate.md

 # Use of Different Test Data for Functionalities

+As outlined above, the group tested various functionalities of which two were selected to perform multiple tests on using different test data.
+This is because the target of these tests was a form which is authenticated through the back-end of the website.
+The first such test was performed on the email subscription form.
+This form required a valid email address to be entered so that the user can be subscribed to receive notifications.
+As such, the two test cases performed on it were one with a valid email address format, for example: "asdf@gmail.com" and one with an invalid email format: "asdf".
+The other such test was performed on the login form, where the two conditions to test were an incorrect password and a correct password.
+With testing these, the group made use of using different test data for functionalities to cover all aspects of the test design.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

 # How the team work/effort was divided and managed